 If your Mac is running OS X 10.6 or older, use this 2010 Tech Tip which has instructions on How to Securely Erase A Mac’s Hard Drive.

-Here are the steps to securely erase your spinning hard drive on OS X 10.7 or later:
+Here are the steps to securely erase your spinning hard drive on OS X 10.7 (Lion) through OS X 10.10 (Yosemite).
+If you have OS X 10.11 (El Capitan) or newer then check out this article (Tim or Jim add link).

 - Turn on the laptop and immediately press and hold down both the Command key and the R key.
 This instructs the computer to startup from the Recovery Partition.

 - Once you see the Apple logo appear in the middle of the screen you can release the Command and R keys.

 - Give your Mac a couple of minutes to startup, at which point you’ll see a window like the one this one.